shanejorr/scrape-lsac-app-summary/README.md

 PDF scrapper of LSAC application summary.

 The only file that needs to be ran is `output_eapp.py`.
 Users will need to change the path to the application PDF files with the `directory` object on line 11.
-After chaning the directory and running the file, application informatin will be placed into a SQLite database called `student_db.db` in the root directory.
+After chaning the directory and running the file, application information will be placed into a SQLite database called `student_db.db` in the root directory.

-to run program: `python output_eapp.py --2017 --csv 'applications/eapp_2017.zip'`
+To run program: `python output_eapp.py --2018 --sql 'applications/eapp_2018.zip'`